Keep Your Multifamily Property Safe: Fire Safety Tips for Residents and Staff

 Stay in the kitchen while cooking

-• Cooking fires caused an estimated $1.2 billion in damage between 2014-2018.
+- Cooking fires caused an estimated $1.15 billion in direct property damage annually.

-Whether frying, grilling or broiling, residents should stay in the kitchen until they’re finished.
+Whether frying, grilling, or broiling, residents should stay in the kitchen until they’re finished.
 If they need to leave, the best advice to give residents is to turn off the stove.

-Housing organizations should consider installing canister devices—such as these from Auto-Out Cooktop Fire Protection— designed to extinguish unattended cooking fires before they spread from the stovetop, Mayo said.
+Housing organizations should consider installing canister devices—such as those from Auto-Out Cooktop Fire Protection— designed to extinguish unattended cooking fires before they spread from the stovetop, Mayo said.
 If you’re an HAI Group member, Auto-Out canisters are available at a special discounted price.

 Kelli Esposito, a certified apartment supplier at Auto-Out, said the canisters attach with a magnet to the underside of a vent hood.